What is a bonding session?

 The second reason not to rush for me is that I'm not trying to pose you.
 Not trying to get your babe to fall asleep.
 A lot of posed newborn sessions require that the babe be sleeping for photographs.
 I'm not against a sleeping babe at all, but it's not necessary for my sessions.
 What I'm looking to capture is just the relationship between you and your little one.
 Whatever that looks like, whatever happens during that hour.
 Your bond, your feelings, your love.

-Little kids are much less of a wildcard in terms of doing what you ask, and the key for them is to help them relax and feel at ease, so the photos won't look stiff and unnatural.
+Kids are much less of a wildcard in terms of doing what you ask, and the key for them is to help them relax and feel at ease, so the photos won't look stiff and unnatural.
 As kids grow, they become more and more aware of what we "want" in photos, and they're often stuck in trying to give us what they think is best.
 A canned smile.
 A rigid pose.
 But the more you play, the more you're present with them, and help them redirect to just being with you, to just snuggling you and loving you, the more relaxed they'll be, and the more the photographs will be an artifact of a fun experience, instead of the reason you were together.

 Should I bring more than one of my children with me to the bonding session?